praveenthumma/Microservices/2.Microservices-patterns/microservices-patterns.md

 - Steps
   -  Save the event to DB.
   -  Publish the event to Message Broker/Queue.
-- What happens if publishing to Message Broker/Queue.
+- What happens if publishing to Message Broker/Queue Fails?

 ### Solution
 - The Outbox Pattern solves this problem by writing the messages to be published to the database(Imagine Outbox) with your state changes within the same transaction.